SASquareTech/SaSqWebsite/README.md

 ## License

-This project is proprietary software owned by SA Square Technologies.
+This project is proprietary software owned by DATAPAAR.

 ## Contact

-For any inquiries, please reach out through our website contact form or email us at arvind@sasquaretech.onmicrosoft.com
+For any inquiries, please reach out through our website contact form or email us at info@datapaar.com